Drafting Sales Contracts in Northern Cyprus

 Legal Validity of Versions

-When drafting bilingual contracts, it is critical to determine which version takes precedence in case of discrepancies.
+When drafting bilingual agreements, it is critically important to determine which version takes precedence in case of discrepancies.

-- As a rule, the Turkish version is designated as the prevailing version, since it will be considered by the TRNC courts in case of a dispute.
+- As a rule, the Turkish version is designated as the prevailing one, since it will be considered by the TRNC court in case of a dispute.

-- The role of lawyers is to ensure maximum accuracy in the legal translation, so that the meaning of the version you understand (Russian or English) fully corresponds to the Turkish original.
+- The lawyers’ task is to ensure maximum accuracy of the legal translation, so that the meaning of the version you understand (Russian or English) fully corresponds to the Turkish original.

-For a document to have legal force, minimize risks, and protect your assets, it must provide detailed regulation of all stages of the transaction.
-Instead of general phrases, a quality contract includes the following essential conditions:
+For the document to have legal force, minimize risks, and protect your assets, it must contain detailed regulation of all stages of the transaction.
+Instead of general formulations, a high-quality contract includes the following essential conditions:

-- Party Information.
-Full details of the seller (developer or private individual) and the buyer, including passport information and registration addresses.
+- Details of the Parties.
+Full information of the seller (developer or private individual) and the buyer, including passport details and registration addresses.

 - Description of the Property (Subject of the Transaction).
 Detailed specification: plot registration numbers, area, number of floors, layout, as well as a list of finishing materials.